Helena Modjeska

-Helena Modrzejewska ([mɔdʐɛˈjɛfska]; born Jadwiga Benda; 12 October 1840 – 8 April 1909), known professionally as Helena Modjeska, was a Polish actress who specialized in Shakespearean and tragic roles.
+Helena Modrzejewska ([mɔdʐɛˈjɛfska]; born Jadwiga Helena Misel Benda; October 12, 1840 – April 8, 1909), known professionally in the United States as Helena Modjeska, was a Polish-American actress who specialized in Shakespearean and tragic roles.

 She was successful first on the Polish stage.
 After emigrating to the United States (and despite her poor command of English), she also succeeded on stage in America and London.
 She is regarded as the greatest actress in the history of theatre in Poland.
+She was also a member of the Pacific Coast Women's Press Association and was mother of a prominent Polish-American engineer Ralph Modjeski.

 Early life

-Helena Modjeska was born in Kraków, Poland, on 12 October 1840.
-Her birth name was recorded as Jadwiga Benda, but she was later baptized Helena Opid, under her godfather's surname.
+Helena Modjeska was born in the Free City of Kraków on 12 October 1840.
+Her birth name was recorded as Jadwiga Benda, but she was later baptized Helena Opid.

-Modjeska's parentage is unclear.
-Her mother was Józefa (Misel) Benda, the widow of a prosperous Kraków merchant, Szymon Benda.
-In her autobiography, Modjeska claimed that her father was a musician named Michael Opid.
-The Benda family did employ a music teacher named Michal Opid, who later stood as Helena's godfather, however Opid did not father Józefa Benda's two youngest children.

-There is evidence to suggest that Helena and her older brother Adolf were the results of an affair between Józefa and Prince Władysław Hieronim Sanguszko, a wealthy and influential Polish nobleman.
-Helena also had a younger sister, Josephine, and several half-brothers from Józefa's first marriage.
-Helena and Josephine were primarily raised by their great-aunt Teresa.